-Visitors to north central Indiana will find a plethora of recreational activities, surrounded by unspoiled, scenic beauty at Mississinewa Lake.
+Visitors to north central Indiana will find myriad recreational activities, surrounded by unspoiled, scenic beauty at Mississinewa Lake.
 This 3,180-acre lake is a well-known destination for fishermen and hikers alike.
 Located along the Mississinewa River, this reservoir provides flood control in conjunction with J. Edward Roush Lake and Salamonie Lake in the Upper Wabash region.
-Also known as Mississinewa Reservoir, the lake is surrounded by several state recreation areas (SRA).
-In addition to fishing and hiking, visitors can enjoy camping at any of the hundreds of campsites in the area, along with swimming, sunbathing on the beach, hunting, canoeing, water skiing and picnicking.
+Also known as Mississinewa Reservoir, the lake's 59-mile shoreline is surrounded by several state recreation areas (SRAs).
+In addition to fishing and hiking, visitors enjoy camping at hundreds of campsites in the area, along with swimming, sunbathing on the beach, hunting and trapping, canoeing, water skiing and picnicking.

-Anglers can enjoy excellent fishing around Mississinewa Lake at various locations including the Outlet and Peoria fishing sites in the reservoir's tail waters.
-Species include walleye, channel catfish, flathead catfish, white bass, bluegill, largemouth bass, smallmouth bass, white crappie and black crappie.
-Fishing piers, boat ramps located around the lake, a marina and fish cleaning station provide fishermen with everything needed for a great day of fishing.
-Boats are not regulated in the lake, with the size, speed, and horsepower being unlimited.
+Anglers enjoy excellent fishing around Mississinewa Lake at various locations including the Outlet and Peoria fishing sites in the reservoir's tail waters.
+Species include walleye, white crappie and black crappie, channel catfish, flathead catfish, white bass, bluegill, largemouth bass, and smallmouth bass.
+Fishing piers and boat ramps are located around the lake.
+A marina and fish cleaning station provide anglers with everything needed for a great day of fishing.
+Boats are not regulated; size, speed, and horsepower are unlimited.

-A trip to Mississinewa lake wouldn't be complete without checking out a unique natural wonder along the banks of the Mississinewa River known as the Cliffs of the Seven Pillars.
-Located off the Frances Slocum Trail, the formation occurred over centuries as sandstone walls were eroded by flooding waters and wind to create the cliffs and inner chambers.
-The chambers were used by the Miami Indians for council meetings, social events and as a trading post.
+A trip to Mississinewa Lake isn't complete without checking out a unique natural wonder along the banks of the Mississinewa River: Cliffs of the Seven Pillars.
+Located off the Frances Slocum Trail, pillars were formed over centuries as sandstone walls were eroded by flooding waters and wind to create the cliffs and inner chambers.
+The chambers were used by the Miami Indians for council meetings, social events, and as a trading post.

-Because Mississinewa Lake is located inside a DNR site, there are no vacation properties, resorts or real estate available along the shores.
-However, for those interested in relocating to the area or looking for accommodations, the city of Peru, Indiana is located just seven miles northwest of the lake.
-Peru is known as the circus capital of the world and has a huge annual parade and festival celebrating their circus heritage.
+Because Mississinewa Lake is located inside an Indiana DNR site, there are no vacation properties, resorts or real estate available along the shores.
+But for those interested in vacation accommodations, or relocating to the area, the city of Peru, Indiana is located seven miles northwest of the lake.
+Peru bills itself as the circus capital of the world.
+Its huge annual parade and festival celebrate the city's circus heritage.

-With only an 85-mile drive from Indianapolis, Mississinewa Lake is easy to get to and well worth the drive.
-Together with its beauty and rich history, Lake Mississinewa is a treasured natural resource for visitors and residents of the area alike.
+Located 85 miles from Indianapolis, Mississinewa Lake is an easy and worthwhile drive.
+Together with its beauty and rich history, it is a treasured natural resource for visitors, nearby residents and retirees.